ChefPachimari/stagehand/README.md

 # Stagehand
 This project will contain a django service that can be installed via pip for ease.
+Contains functionalities for various computations and utilities

 # Functionalities
 Contains endpoints that can yield the diference between the **sum of squares** of the first N natural numbers against the **square of the sum** of the first N natural numbers.